Washington state Supreme Court denies Seattle’s bid for income tax on wealthy households

 Seattle’s tax applies a 2.25% rate on total income above $250,000 for individuals and above $500,000 for married couples.
 Households with less money aren’t taxed at all.

-At the time, supporters of Seattle’s tax hailed the Court of Appeals ruling, describing the decisions as a positive step.
+At the time, supporters of Seattle’s tax hailed the Court of Appeals ruling, describing the decision as a positive step.
 They hoped the Supreme Court would hear the case.
 Thursday’s decision went the other way.

 “That’s the end of the road for this piece of legislation, which, frankly, could not have come at a worse time,” Seattle City Attorney Pete Holmes said in a statement Friday.

-Note: Correction: This story has been corrected.
-An earlier version described the Supreme Court’s decision as unanimous.
-It was a majority vote.